12 Christmas gifts for travellers

 1. Aspinal of London passport cover

-An elegant friend once told me that you can get away with buying cheap clothes if you team them with quality accessories: shoes, bag, belt, wallet.
+An elegant friend once told us that you can get away with buying cheap clothes if you team them with quality accessories: shoes, bag, belt, wallet.
 With that in mind, this Aspinal of London passport cover is a worthy investment.

 Hand-crafted from full-grain leather and lined in contrasting suede, it’s durable enough to accompany travellers on years of adventures.
 A slip pocket stores boarding passes and other paraphernalia while the personalisation service adds a thoughtful touch.
 There is a range of colours and materials, but you can’t go wrong with this classic red and blue.